connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 mov     byte ptr [r14 + rbx - 3], al
 ```

-The `cmp` and `jae` is still there twice for every line in the loop.
+The `cmp` and `jae` are still there twice for every line in the loop.
 At this point let's just give up and use unsafe to see if what we're trying to do will actually have a meaningful impact on the codegen.
 We can use [`slice::get_unchecked`](https://doc.rust-lang.org/std/primitive.slice.html#method.get_unchecked) and [`slice::get_unchecked_mut`](https://doc.rust-lang.org/std/primitive.slice.html#method.get_unchecked_mut) to elide bounds checks that we know are safe.

 ```rs
 fn transfer(